 The reduced lead times created by applying lean thinking to the rest of the supply chain allow for simpler, shorter distribution networks and smaller inventory holds with less warehousing.

 When it comes to supply chain management, inventory control is almost always the most effective measure that a company can take to make significant cost savings.

 The less inventory you need to keep in storage, the less you have to spend on warehousing, handling, and transportation.

 What Are the Primary Steps of a Lean Supply Chain?

-The primary aim of applying lean thinking to your supply chain is to make your supply chain faster and more efficient by taking steps that include:
+The primary aim of applying lean thinking to your supply chain is to make your supply chain faster and more efficient by taking steps, including:

 Developing a Holistic Supply Chain Overview

 Individual parts of your supply chain attempting to optimize their own operations in isolation from the rest of your supply chain can only have a limited impact.